lloydroc/lloydroc.github.io/content/post/hardware/uart-raspberry-pi.md

 I'll summarize what we need to do:
 * Use `raspi-config` to enable the UART
-* Probably, edit `/boot/config.txt` to set `dtoverlay=disable-bt` on the device overlay to disable the **mini UART** for bluetooth.
+* Probably, edit `/boot/config.txt` to set `dtoverlay=disable-bt` on the device overlay to disable the **mini UART** for Bluetooth.
 This mini-UART has limited speeds and settings.
 For example it cannot check parity.
 * Find the UART you're going to use.
 This is typically a soft link `/dev/serial0` which links to `/dev/ttyAMA0`, however, there is usually a second UART on the Raspberry Pi.

 ## UARTs are Cool